cureos/shim/README.md

 CSShim
 =======

 Copyright (c) 2013-1014 Anders Gustafsson, Cureos AB.
-Licensed under the General Public License version 3.<br />
+Licensed under GNU Lesser General Public License version 3.<br />

 *CSShim* provides reduced or dummy implementations of .NET Framework types that are currently not represented in PCL, thereby expanding the ability to create Portable Class Libraries from legacy code.